MaxLarue/django-simple-acl/README.rst

 Gotchas
 =====

-If you omit the SIMPLE_ACLS settings or make a typo in the name, no permission will be loaded
+    - If you omit the SIMPLE_ACLS settings or make a typo in the name, no permission will be loaded

-If you need to define an empty set of permissions use `set()` as `{}` is an empty dictionary.
+    - If you need to define an empty set of permissions use `set()` as `{}` is an empty dictionary.

-If the acl path in SIMPLE_ACLS["acl"] is not valid (module does not exist or does not have the specified object).
+    - If the acl path in SIMPLE_ACLS["acl"] is not valid (module does not exist or does not have the specified object).
 Then your application won't start (but you should see a warning about it).

-In other for permissions to be loaded inside your tests, you need to use the AclTestMixin (see the test section for detail).
+    - In order for permissions to be loaded inside your tests, you need to use the AclTestMixin (see the test section for detail).

 .. _testing: